 We’ve built lots of credit union websites.
-And a while back we started noticing something interesting: many of our CU website projects took a slight detour to fix or update some sort of branding issue.
+And we started noticing something interesting: many of our CU website projects took a slight detour to fix or update branding as well.

 Sometimes it was just a little visual cleanup – fixing little graphic or type inconsistencies, or updating an awkward symbol.
-At other times, the process of exploring and understanding a brand in order to build their website leads all the way to things like revamping product lineups or serious consideration of name changes.
+At other times, the process of exploring and understanding a brand in order to build their website leads all the way to revamping product lineups, or serious consideration of name changes.

 What makes these leaps happen?

 Redesigning your website is a great way to focus attention on your brand.

 A website is visible and real, but it’s also a space where just about anything is possible.
 Strengths and weaknesses with your visuals or your message show up even more clearly in a fresh context.

 Plus, a website is also a great way to develop and refine solutions, experiment, and make sure everyone is on the same page.